gaokanxu/lumos/docs/src/cli/wallets/hardware/ledger.md

 With your fully qualified URL, you can connect multiple hardware wallets to the same computer and uniquely identify a keypair from any of them.
-Use the output from the `resolve-signer` command anywhere a `solana` command expects a `<KEYPAIR>` entry to use that resolved path as the signer for that part of the given transaction.
+Use the output from the `resolve-signer` command anywhere a `lumos` command expects a `<KEYPAIR>` entry to use that resolved path as the signer for that part of the given transaction.